 Even Great White Sharks Can Be Victims

 Tilikum was the subject of the documentary and made national news after killing one of his trainers.
-Tilikum was responsible for three deaths in his lifetime.
+Tilikum was responsible for three fatalities in his lifetime.
 The first was an employee at a now-defunct marine park known as Sealand, a place where Tilikum was kept in appalling conditions.
 He was eventually sold to SeaWorld to play the role of Shamu, and it was there that he claimed his next two victims.
 One was Dawn Brancheau, a star orca trainer at the park.
 Captivity-induced stress is believed to be the cause of Tilikum's aggressive behavior, and SeaWorld has since put an end to their orca breeding program.

 Dolphins Can Also Be Targets